BeatrisIlieva/devto-articles/articles/event-loop.md

 ![Alt text](event-loop-images/3.png)

-📩 Since the delay is 0ms, the _Browser API_ processes the request immediately and moves the `zeroSecondsLater callback` to the _Event Queue_.
+📩 Since the delay is 0ms, the _Browser API_ processes the request immediately and moves the `zeroSecondsLater callback` to the _Event Queue_

 ![Alt text](event-loop-images/4.png)